saibotu/Decrypt9WIP/README.md

   * __SD Decryptor/Encryptor__: Use this to decrypt or encrypt 'SD files'.
 For this feature to work, you need to manually copy the file(s) you want to process.
 Copy them with their full folder structure (that's everything _after_ `/Nintendo 3DS/<id0>/<id1>/`) to the work / game folder.
 This feature should by now only be useful to encrypt content, decryption is much easier handled by the two features below.
   * __SD Decryptor (SysNAND dir)__: An improved version of the feature above.
 This allows you to select content from `/Nintendo 3DS/` (more specifically from the subfolder belonging to SysNAND) to be directly copied to your work / game folder and then decrypted from there.
   * __SD Decryptor (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the `/Nintendo 3DS/` subfolder belonging to the EmuNAND instead.
+  * __Content to CIA (SysNAND dir)__: This feature allows you to directly convert content installed to the SD card to a CIA file.
+It handles content from the `/Nintendo 3DS/` subfolder belonging to SysNAND.
+  * __Content to CIA (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the `/Nintendo 3DS/` subfolder belonging to the EmuNAND instead.

 ### Gamecart Dumper Options
 This category includes all features handling dumping of content from external cartridges.
 Cartridge dumps are also known as .3ds files.